 In this book, a third genealogy is offered that is distinct from the ones mentioned above.
 It is the genealogy of a technological paradigm that was not born in Europe and that maintains religious concerns.
 This paradigm was born out of an anti-industrialist impetus, a romantic tendency, in the United States.
 In fact, it must be said that not one, but two current modern outlooks grasp the relevance of modern technology—two models that envision a different relationship between Man and Nature.
 For the former, technology means the marginalization of nature, whereas for the latter, technology means the return to nature.
 The latter is the result of the romantic reaction against Enlightenment and the display of spiritual and religious uneasiness.
 Out of this intellectual and cultural tradition that frames technology as a remedy to the incoming industrialization comes, through an intricate yet fascinating story, American spiritualism, Californian counterculture and, finally, Silicon Valley.

-In this distinct genealogy, Silicon Valley’s ideology is a result of the romantic reaction against Enlightenment.
+In this genealogy, Silicon Valley’s ideology is a result of the romantic reaction against Enlightenment.
 Some scholars of social and cultural sciences sense that a line can be drawn between the American Transcendentalist School of Ralph Waldo Emerson et al. and Silicon Valley.
 Certain thinkers have identified the 1960s counterculture as the intellectual and cultural roots of the Valley.
 In the book, these disparate contributions are unified to build a narrative in which the original impetus from which Silicon Valley was born is framed in terms of anti-industrialism.
 The original ideology of the Valley supposed the erection of a new society and a new economy based on technology, as if industrialism has never existed.
 Tracing the development of this specific meaning of technology as a remedy to industrialism, the present book investigates the ideological agenda of the Valley.

 In the past, an interpretation, originally proposed by counterculture theorist Theodore Roszak in 1986 and refined later by Fred Turner (2006), established a direct connection between the communal orientation of the counterculture and the networking technology of Silicon Valley.
 According to the Roszak-Turner thesis, i.e., Silicon Valley is a byproduct of the counterculture, I believe the thesis can be stretched; that is, it does not go far enough.
 The point of entry in the proposed genealogy is English and German romanticism and its influence on American Transcendentalism.
 The primal Christian roots embodied in European romanticism and American Transcendentalism were successively mixed with other religious influences, mostly Asian, as the result of the Californian counterculture.
 As a result, Silicon Valley is not purely a transposition of countercultural values into software, but the embodiment of a plurisecular attempt to put an end to the world borne of the industrial revolution.
 Silicon Valley is against all 19th-century institutions borne of the industrial revolution.
 The effects of industrialism can be considered over, but its mindset still maintains a grip on the American consciousness.
 The original, grand adversary of the Valley is that mindset in all its embodiments.